1480 - 1554 JOSEL (JOSEPH) OF ROSHEIM (Germany)

 Typical of the trials of the Inquisition, many of the prime witnesses were members of the accused's own family.
 Fernan Falcon voluntarily testified against many people in the community, including his father.
 The son of Carolina de Zamora, a monk, swore to see her burned.
 Juan de la Sierra convinced his mother, Leonor Gonzales, to return to Spain from Portugal.
 Upon her return she was tortured and burned.

-Despite his previous protest, Pope Sixtus III gave into Ferdinand's pressure and extended the authority of the Inquisition to Aragon, Catalonia, and Valencia.
+Despite his previous protest, Pope Sixtus gave into Ferdinand's pressure (allegedly threatening to withhold military support from his kingdom of Sicily) and extended the authority of the Inquisition to Aragon, Catalonia, and Valencia.
 This consolidated the Inquisition into one central body under Torquemada.

 1483 December 19, SONCINO (Italy)